 RULE 36.
-Report by Standing Committee or Permanent Subcommittee. - (a) Reports. - Bills and resolutions may be reported from the standing committee or permanent subcommittee to which referred with such recommendations as the standing committee or permanent subcommittee may desire to make.
+Report by Standing Committee or Permanent Subcommittee. - (a) Reports. - Bills and resolutions may be reported from the standing committee or the permanent subcommittee to which referred with such recommendations as the standing committee or permanent subcommittee may desire to make.
 With the written approval of the chair of the standing committee and with the recommendation of the subcommittee pursuant to Rule 32(b)(4) through (6), the chair of the permanent subcommittee may report the bill directly to the floor with that recommendation.
-If a permanent subcommittee recommends reporting a bill to the floor and the chair of the standing committee fails to give approval, the bill shall be deemed to have been reported to the standing committee with the same recommendation as the subcommittee would have made to the House.
+If a permanent subcommittee recommends reporting a bill to the floor and the chair of the standing committee fails to give approval, the chair of the permanent subcommittee shall refer the bill to the standing committee with the same recommendation as the subcommittee would have made to the House.
+A report of the subcommittee referral to the standing committee shall be made in writing and submitted to the body pursuant to Rule 5(5b).

-- (b) Favorable Report.
-When a standing committee or permanent subcommittee reports a bill with the recommendation that it be passed, the bill shall be placed on the favorable calendar on the day designated by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House, but not on the same day that it is reported except by leave of the House, and no later than the fourth legislative day after submission of the report or Senate message under Rule 43.2 or Rule 43.3(a), unless: - (1) The bill is re-referred to the Committee on Appropriations or Committee on Finance under Rule 38 or was serially referred under Rule 32; or - (2) The bill has not yet been placed on the calendar, and the Speaker refers the bill to another committee.
+Favorable Report. - When a standing committee or permanent subcommittee reports a bill with the recommendation that it be passed, the bill shall be placed on the favorable calendar on the day designated by the Chair of the Standing Committee on Rules, Calendar, and

+Operations of the House, but not on the same day that it is reported except by leave of the House, and no later than the fourth legislative day after submission of the report or Senate message under Rule 43.2 or Rule 43.3(a), unless:

+- (1) The bill is re-referred to the Committee on Appropriations or Committee on Finance under Rule 38 or was serially referred under Rule 32; or - (2) The bill has not yet been placed on the calendar, and the Speaker refers the bill to another committee or permanent subcommittee.

 In order to place a bill on the calendar for a legislative day, notice shall be given by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House orally in the House or in writing to the Principal Clerk.
-When a committee substitute is adopted and receives a favorable report by the committee or permanent subcommittee, the standing committee or permanent subcommittee chair shall submit to the standing committee or permanent subcommittee the question of an unfavorable report on the original bill.
-The standing committee's or permanent subcommittee's action, if any, on the original bill shall be reported at the same time the committee substitute is reported.
+When a committee substitute is adopted and receives a favorable report by the standing committee or permanent subcommittee, the chair shall submit to the standing committee or permanent subcommittee the question of an unfavorable report on the original bill.
+The standing committee or permanent subcommittee's action, if any, on the original bill shall be reported at the same time the committee substitute is reported.